BenGalewsky/spark-hep-query/README.md

 ## Application
 The main entrypoint for the query service is through an instance of the `App` class.
 It is constructed from a `Config` object specification.
+Depending on the configuration, it can run on a spark cluster, or locally as an Uproot analysis.

+## Configuration
+The config class accepts to configured instances:
+- The dataset manager
+- The executor

+## Executors
+The actual analysis is run by the executor.
+We have two classes:
+1. SparkExecutor to run the analysis on a Spark Cluster
+2. UprootExectutor runs the code locally using Uproot

 ## Dataset Management
 We don't want analyzers to have to think about individual ROOT files.